puzzle/dagger-techlab/content/en/docs/04/_index.md

 ```

 This way, all the functions provided by the module are available directly in our code - no need to add further imports or anything like that!

+{{% alert title="Note" color="primary" %}}
+You may wonder why the dependency contains `trivy@5b826062b6bc1bfbd619aa5d0fba117190c85aba` while we wanted to install `trivy@v0.5.0`?
+This is not a mistake: Dagger enforces version pinning, which guarantees that the module version to be installed always remains exactly the same!
+{{% /details %}}